During the current COVID-19 pandemic, protecting our residents and staff remains our utmost priority.

 As early pioneers of broad testing, we’re in full support of the role it plays on our evolving COVID-19 situation, and believe our government outreach strategy positively contributed to retirement communities accessing more testing in Washington state.

-We’ve tested broadly at least three times within each of our communities (a total of over 6,400 tests), continue to retain a test kit supply, and test individuals whenever we have reason to believe there has been exposure that could impact our communities*.
+We’ve tested broadly at least four times within each of our communities (a total of over 9,500 tests), continue to retain a test kit supply, and test individuals whenever we have reason to believe there has been exposure that could impact our communities*.

 We are committed to transparency and maintain a detailed status of COVID-19 in each of our retirement communities below.
 Please be aware we are updating this page frequently, but at times it may not reflect the very latest information.